cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 All of these examples showcase higher order functions that take functions as arguments.
 But higher order functions can also return functions.
 This is pretty simple to do in JavaScript:

-{% capture my_include %}// a higher order function that creates an incrementer function var getIncrementer = function(incrementBy) {
+{% capture my_include %}// a higher order function that creates an increment function var buildIncrementFunction = function(incrementBy) {
   return function(x) {
    return x + incrementBy; // the body of the returned function };
 }

 // by passing different arguments one can have different
-// incrementers e.g. to increment by one or any other value var incrementByOne = getIncrementer(1);
+// increment functions e.g. to increment by one or any other value var incrementByOne = buildIncrementFunction(1);
 incrementByOne(2); // return: 3

-var incrementByThree = getIncrementer(3);
+var incrementByThree = buildIncrementFunction(3);
 incrementByThree(2); // return: 5
 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}